dompatmore/Harder2Heat/README.md

 - [ ] On your project, document your use of a mocking framework and submit evidence of your use of mocking in a feature or to fix a bug.

 - [ ] This European local government would like to know if they can use their API with this app.
-The API will be able to send information like number of floors, and distance to public transport in meters. a branch in your project to using a mocking framework of how you would test this implementation.
+The API will be able to send information like number of floors, and distance to public transport in meters.
+Create a branch in your project to demonstrate using a mocking framework of how you would test this implementation.

 - [ ] Using a BDD or other framework, rewrite the tests done in part 1.